-- The pupil's behaviour and level of risk presented at the time. - The degree of force used and whether it was proportionate in relation to the behaviour. - The effect on the pupil or member(s) of staff.
+- The degree of force used and whether it was proportionate in relation to the behaviour. - The effect on the pupil or member(s) of staff.

 School staff should also consider the age of the pupil, any SEN or disability and any other social factor.